junkurihara/jscu/README.md

 # Notes
 One of the listed APIs/libraries is automatically chosen and leveraged for each implemented function, and unified interfaces are provided for browsers and Node.js.

-- ECDH and ECDSA functions:
+- ECDH and ECDSA functions: (may not work in IE)
-  * WebCrypto API for browsers;
+  * WebCrypto API for browsers
   * [elliptic](https://github.com/indutny/elliptic) for browsers and Node.js
+- AES: (may not work in IE)
+  * WebCrypto API for browsers
+  * NodeCrypto for Node.js
 - Key format conversion:
-  * WebCrypto API for browsers;
+  * WebCrypto API for browsers
   * [asn1.js](https://github.com/indutny/asn1.js) for browsers and Node.js
-- Random, digest, hash-based key derivation functions, hash-based message authentication code:
+- Random, hash, HKDF, HMAC:
-  * WebCrypto API for browsers;
+  * WebCrypto API for browsers
-  * MsCrypto for IE; and
+  * MsCrypto for IE
   * NodeCrypto for Node.js

 # License